RicciPica/recipe-app/README.md

 # recipe-app
 This is my first public app which I still work on.
 This is mainly my playground.
-Therefore, this app is still worked on.
+This app should store some recipes which can be used by the whole family.

 ## backend
 The backend is build with python.
 It consists of three layer: